promitbasak/TicTacToe-Pygame/README.md

 ## How to play:
 At first you need to do this:
+- Youn need python version 3.6+.
+- You need to have `pygame` module installed on python.
+If you don't, just open the terminal and run the command `pip install pygame`.
 - Download the entire repository as zip and extract it anywhere.
+- Optionally you can Download aal the files excluding `venv.zip`.
-- Extract the venv.zip the same folder.
+- If you download `venv.zip`, Extract it in the same folder.
 ### PC:
 - Run the `tictactoe_pygame` with IDLE or any python IDE.
 ### CLI: